pythonbyexample/PBE/tutorial/blockyblocks.rst

-Note that the game is implemented in a fairly flexible way which makes it possible to change things like the size and each player easily: you can set `ai_players` to be an empty list to let two human players play against each other, you can set both players to be AI, or you can set one player to be AI to play against it.
+Note that the game is implemented in a fairly flexible way which makes it possible to change things like the size and each player easily: you can set `ai_players` to be an empty list to let two human players play against each other, you can set both players to be AI, or you can set one player as AI to play against it.

-When you let two AIs battle it out, you can modify the `pause_time` to make the game go faster or slower.
+When you let two AIs battle it out, you can set `pause_time` to make the game go faster or slower.